-Version 16 is a list of the Defence Factories, Research and Design Establishments of the USSR; it also gives some data up to 2007.

-The chart on our title page illustrates some of the many types of data that can be generated using the method proposed in the example on page 6 below.
+Version 14 is a list of the Defence Factories, Research and Design Establishments of the USSR; it also gives some data up to 2007.
+The curves on the graph on the cover page illustrate some of the many types of time series that can be created from data in the Guide using the method suggested in the example given on pages 4 to 5 below.

-Compared with earlier versions more data on pre-1923 activities have been added and many more military controlled establishments included.
-Version 16 has 28,364 entries, a considerable increase on the 2,277 entries of the first edition published in 2000 that included Research and Design establishments as well as factories.
-More than three quarters of the entries have been corrected or amended in Version 16 compared to Version 15.
-To enable more industries to be identified the number of codes shown in column 15 was increased in version 15 from 8 to 18 as indicated below.
+Compared with earlier versions more data on pre-1923 activities has been added and many more military controlled establishments included.
+Version 14 has 26,332 entries, a considerable increase on the 2,277 entries of the first edition published in 2000 that included Research and Design establishments as well as factories.
+More than 2/3 of the entries were corrected or amended in version 14 compared to Version 13.
+To enable more industries to be isolated the number of coded shown in column 15 has been increased from 8 to 18 as indicated below.

-Electronic sorting of this list allows individual sections, such as OKBs, to be retrieved if required and columns have been added to enable the lists or numbers of different types of organisations existing in a particular year up to 1991 to be determined.
-This is particularly useful because of the many definitions of 'defence establishments' and it has also allowed us to include data on civil establishments that could be or have been converted, partially or in total, to defence work permanently or for a certain period of time.
+Electronic sorting of this list allows individual sections, such as OKBs etc., to be retrieved if required and columns have been added to enable the lists or numbers of different types of organisations existing in a particular year up to 1991 to be determined.
+This is particularly useful because of the many definitions of 'defence establishments' and has also allowed us to include data on civil establishments that could be or have been converted, partially or in total, to defence work permanently or for a certain period of time.

-Differences between English and Russian grammar, particularly syntax, make it difficult to choose the right phrase on which to conduct a search so the researcher is encouraged to try other options if the first attempt fails.
+Differences between English and Russian grammar, particularly syntax, make it difficult to choose the right phrase on which to conduct a search so the researcher is encouraged to try several other options if the first attempt fails.

-- Column 1 gives the number of the enterprise if it ever had one. - Column 2 gives names of the enterprise during the period under investigation.
+- Column 1 gives the number of the enterprise if it had one. - Column 2 gives names of the enterprise during the period under investigation.
 Other names that it had at other times are also given in column 7.
 Please note we use the wording of the name used by the particular establishment and there may be differences in the spelling and also punctuation of some words used e.g. some use elektromekhanicheskii and others elektro-mekhanicheskii. - Column 3 gives the name of the town or city and region of Russia or republic of USSR at the time covered with the district shown in brackets and later or former names if subsequently changed.
 Soviet controlled activities in other countries, such as Cuba and the German Democratic Republic are also included.

-- Column 4 gives known subordinate or superior (if not clear from column 7) enterprises, such as design bureau, filial enterprise, otdelenie (branch), main plant etc - Column 5 gives the main branch of defence production to which the enterprise was identified and coded as follows:
+- Column 4 gives known subordinate or superior (if it is not clear from column 7) enterprises, such as design bureau, filial enterprise, otdelenie (branch), main plant etc - Column 5 gives the main branch of defence production to which the enterprise was identified and coded as follows:

+enterprise was dentified and coded as follows.

 AERO Aerospace (aircraft, missiles and space)

 ARMOUR Armoured vehicles

 ARMS Armament (artillery, infantry and naval)

 ATOM Atomic weapons

 AUTO Unarmoured vehicles and components

 ELEC Electronics, radio and military electrical items

 FUEL Strategically important fuels includes refineries but not coal

 MUNS Munitions (ammunition, explosives and chemical agents)

 RAIL Railway related items

 SHIP Naval ship building and repairs

 OTHER Other or not known

+a 1 b 1